Executive Director, Beatrice Simpkins August 2020

-First – the center needs you more than ever.
+The center needs you more than ever.
 We need your time, talent, and of course financial support.
-We have been able to support the center and operate as an all -volunteer organization since opening 6 years ago.
+We have been able to support the center and operate as an all -volunteer organization since opening 7 years ago.
 To take the center to the next level – it needs to raise a minimum of $200,000 a year.
-We can pay our volunteers, employ LGBTQ youth, and develop a capital plan so that in three years, the center will be able to have its own building and service locations in prominent areas in Newark.
+We can pay our volunteers, employ LGBTQ youth, and develop a capital plan so that in three years, the center will be able to have its own building and a prominent service location in Newark.

-Secondly, we are recruiting new board members – we need an attorney, a development person, the girl from around the way, the non-conforming youth, we need the entire community and so we welcome building diversity on the board of trustees.
+You can serve by joining our Board of Trustees.
+We need an attorney, a development person, the girl or guy from around the way, the non-gender conforming youth, we need the entire community and so we welcome building diversity on the board of trustees.
 This is a great place to serve your community so come and be a board member!

-Most importantly – I want to hear from you – what do you need from the center?
+And I always want to hear from you – what do you need from the center?
 Is there a service you can provide, an event you want to create, do you have a literary or artistic skill that you would like to promote or share?
-The space is for you so use it!
-The center will be focused on these core areas coming up in 2020:
+The virtual space we have created due to being unable to do programs and activities at the Center’s physical location is here for you to use.
+We are ZOOM capable – its been a hard adjustment – but we are adaptable.

 - Being a safe space – If there is one thing we know at the Newark LGBTQ Community Center, it is this: safe spaces save lives.
 And we here in Newark know well the violence that impacts all communities due to resentment, bias, and hatred – especially against the LGBTQ community.
 It has been a social crisis and civil affliction for decades, and it comes in many shapes.
 The murder of Sakia Gunn 2003 catalyzed LGBTQ activism and we continue as we must stop the rise of violence and killings impacting the lives of our Trans and non-conforming community members, especially women of color.